genkgo/xsl/README.md

 ### Installation

-Requires PHP 5.6 or later.
-There are no plans to support PHP 5.5 or earlier.
-PRs in this matter are rejected.
+Requires PHP 7.2 or later.
+For PHP 5.6+ use version 0.6.
 It is installable and autoloadable via Composer as [genkgo/xsl](https://packagist.org/packages/genkgo/xsl).

 ### Quality